RDixonCodes/algos/README.md

 # ALGOS
-Algorithms are an essential part of the never ending learning cycle of coding.
-From singly linked list to stacks, this is where these particular bits of my journey live.
+Algorithms form an indispensable segment within the perpetual learning journey of coding.
+Within this realm reside my explorations of foundational concepts such as singly linked lists, stacks, and graphs.
+These fundamental building blocks not only represent specific milestones in my coding odyssey but also signify the continuous evolution and refinement of my coding skills.
+Delve into this corner of my journey to witness the depth of understanding and application of these essential algorithmic principles.